josephajire/farm-record-store/README.md

 # farm-record-store
 Farm Record Store Project
-Farm Record Store is a simple mobile application that farmers can use to keep the records of their farm activities.
+This is a simple mobile application that farmers can use to keep the records of their farm activities.
-The app stores the records locally on the farmer's device, and there is also an option for the farmer to backup the records to the cloud.
+The farm records saved on the application are stored locally on the user’s device memory.
+The app has functionality for adding new record, updating, deleting and searching records.
+Users can easily switch the backgound colour of the app's home screen from Settings.